adebaumann/vgui-cicd/Test suite.md

 ## dokumente App Tests

-The dokumente app contains 98 tests, making it the most comprehensive test suite, covering all models, views, URLs, and business logic.
+The dokumente app contains 121 tests, making it the most comprehensive test suite, covering all models, views, URLs, business logic, and comment functionality with XSS protection.

 ### Model Tests